 The Eiger Trail, August 15 – 23 and the Matterhorn Trek, August 24 – 31 are the two most challenging hikes we offer in the Swiss and Italian Alps.
 Both treks borrow their names from the world-famous mountains we hike under.
 These treks are particularly demanding because of their long ascents.
 On either trip, you can expect to hike for up to seven hours a day with ascents up to 5,000 feet.
 These days are demanding but popular and the rewards are huge.

 On our Eiger Trail, in the Swiss Alps we ascend to the Hohturli, the highest pass on the Via Alpina.
-On this hike you also pass by the Oeschinensee, one of the most beautiful alpine lakes in the world, and just beneath the glaciated summit of the Blumlisalp.
-We even get to look down on the Blumlisalp itself, a glaciated field of ice that sits just outside of the hut at the pass, where we stop for a hard-earned lunch.
-On the Matterhorn Trek we hike over the Turlo Pass in the Italian Alps to the village of Macugnaga, which sits directly beneath the staggering 10,000-foot relief of the east face of the Monte Rosa!
+On this hike you also pass by the Oeschinensee, one of the most beautiful alpine lakes in the world.
+Oeschinensee is just beneath the glaciated summit of the Blumlisalp.
+We even get to look down on the Blumlisalp itself.
+Blumlisalp is a glaciated field of ice that sits just outside of the hut at the pass, where we stop for a hard-earned lunch.
+On the Matterhorn Trek we hike over the Turlo Pass in the Italian Alps to the village of Macugnaga.
+Macugnaga sits directly beneath the staggering 10,000-foot relief of the east face of the Monte Rosa!

 To prepare for these adventures, we recommend that you focus on your stamina.
 Ryder-Walker’s seven most challenging treks do require training beforehand, so practice hiking uphill, whether outside or in the gym, and prepare yourself for the long ascents and descents.
-Getting ready to conquer these magnificent mountain passes should be your new fitness goal, best achieved by running or hiking as regularly as you are able in the months before the trip.
+Getting ready to conquer these magnificent mountain passes should be your new fitness goal.
+You can achieve peak physical condition by running or hiking as regularly in the months before the trip.